 “This is a summer playlist.
 It’s a summer evening I’m on holiday on an island … this is what I would have sound tracking it.
 Starting late afternoon, through early evening and into the night …”

 So, indeed, it’s a sun-drenched summer day playlist with songs from Mura Masa, D’Angelo, Amy Winehouse, Minnie Riperton, the late great Bill Withers and plenty of less popular songs you should definitely know.
 If you love your Spotify playlists as a place for discoveries this is a perfect one.
-Please note that Joe’s selection is only available for a limited amout of time before his picks merge with our own ones, resulting in an even longer playlist experience.
-So, make sure to save your favourites while you are playing this one on your next pool party or outdoor activity.
+Please note that Joe’s selection was only available for a limited amout of time.
+Some of his fabulous picks have now merged with our own ones, resulting in an even longer playlist experience.
+So, make sure to play this one at your next pool party or outdoor activity.
 It’s a fitting celebration of life and we can all use that right now so have fun with this one.